-Fall brings lots of bugs going around and the tough choice of whether to no to get a flu shot.
+Fall and winter bring lots of bugs going around and the tough choice of whether or not to get a flu shot.
 Should you get one to avoid illness?
 Is it possible to boost immunity naturally?
-These are tough decisions we have to make yearly, especially if you have young children or are caring for an elderly person.
+These are tough decisions you have to make yearly, especially if you have young children or are caring for an elderly person.
 Read on to find out what RNL has to say!
 The decision to get a flu shot is a very personal one.
-Being in the natural health field I want to make it very clear, I believe there’s a time and place for medicine and the choice is usually dependent on circumstances unique to your health situation.
+Being in the natural health field, I want to make it very clear that I believe there are a time and place for medicine, and the choice is usually dependent on circumstances unique to your health situation.

 1. Vaccines have saved many lives and prevented many diseases from becoming epidemics.
 Polio is a wonderful example.